 • Available: Sign up here

-Greenlight Max is an investment account for kids that comes paired with a debit card and bank account.
+Greenlight, through its Max and Infinity plans, is an investment account for kids that comes paired with a debit card and bank account.
 It’s easy to use, it allows your child to spend and save, and it can teach your kid the basics of banking and investing.

 Greenlight offers a number of Savings Boosts, such as savings rewards and cash back to savings.
 Another Savings Boost?
 Round Ups, which allows change from transactions to be funneled into your savings.
 You can have Round Ups set to always round up, never round up, or ask you before transferring.